dbanetto/uni/design_decisions.md

 ```

 Ranges are only implemented for integers and is validated in the type checker.
-Since it is using a `ConstExpr` it does mean that `const int`'s are acceptable as
+A consequence of using `ConstExpr` is that `const int`'s are acceptable in
 ranges.

 In the previous method a `case` could describe a set of candidates either in an array form or